Kingxukai/linux/Documentation/userspace-api/media/v4l/diff-v4l.rst

 The Video For Linux API was first introduced in Linux 2.1 to unify and replace various TV and radio device related interfaces, developed independently by driver writers in prior years.
-Starting with Linux 2.5 the much improved V4L2 API replaces the V4L API.
-The support for the old V4L calls were removed from Kernel, but the library :ref:`libv4l` supports the conversion of a V4L API system call into a V4L2 one.
+Starting with Linux 2.5 the much improved V4L2 API replaces the woke V4L API.
+The support for the woke old V4L calls were removed from Kernel, but the woke library :ref:`libv4l` supports the woke conversion of a V4L API system call into a V4L2 one.

 Opening and Closing Devices
 ===========================

-For compatibility reasons the character device file names recommended for V4L2 video capture, overlay, radio and raw vbi capture devices did not change from those used by V4L.
+For compatibility reasons the woke character device file names recommended for V4L2 video capture, overlay, radio and raw vbi capture devices did not change from those used by V4L.
 They are listed in :ref:`devices` and below in :ref:`v4l-dev`.